DontCallMeLuca/Binary-Image-Classification-Neural-Network/README.md

     └── image4.png
 ```

-Feel free to rename the child directories to whatever you want.
+Feel free to rename the child directories to whatever you'd like.
-They are expected as arguments in the model later anyways.
+Later, They are expected as arguments in the model.

 ## ⚙️ Model Parameters
 - Optimizer: Adam
 - Loss: Binary Cross Entropy
 - Training epochs: 30
 - Batch size: Default TensorFlow
-- Train-Test-Val split: 70-20-10
+- Train-Test-Val split: 70%-20%-10%

 ## 💾 Model Persistence
 Models are automatically saved to: